ClouDesire/docusaurus/docs/onboarding.md

 `code` parameter: in case you have created a Configuration Parameter with _COLOR_ as `code`, your application will have a `$COLOR` environment variable with the value chosen by the customer.

-### Custom SSL certificates

-A vendor can upload an SSL certificate and SSL certificate private key to be used to access the virtual-machine containing the running instance of the application.

 ## Demo marketplace for tests